kodecocodes/swift-style-guide/README.markdown

 ## Golden Path

-When coding with conditionals, the left hand margin of the code should be the "golden" or "happy" path.
+When coding with conditionals, the left-hand margin of the code should be the "golden" or "happy" path.
 That is, don't nest `if` statements.
 Multiple return statements are OK.
 The `guard` statement is built for this.

 **Preferred:**
 ```swift